JasonKleban/practices-2022/readme.md

 Add to its default filters: `Process Name = node.exe` and `Operation = ReadFile`.

 Isolate event captures from both `pnpm build` (webpack) vs `pnpm tsc` (tsc --build) and compare.
 Use Tools >> File Summary to group by file path.

-Notice an explosion in file reads of webpack & ts-loader over `tsc --build`.
-For this small codebase, tsc does 238 reads (165 unique) with only **two** reads (why not one?) of react's package.json in ~3.2 seconds. webpack does 1,227 reads (988 unique) with **eighteen** reads of react's package.json in ~6.5 seconds.

-I'm sure that many of the extra unique reads and some of the extra time by webpack are necessarily for webpack's additional scripts - but based on my experience with the much larger project, I don't think that's the whole explanation.

 ## See also